facebook/docusaurus/docs/api-site-config.md

 `url` - url for your site.

+`githubHost` -  (optional) if you're using GitHub Enterprise, hostname of your server.

 ### Optional Fields

 `algolia` - Information for Algolia search integration.
 If this field is excluded, the search bar will not appear in the header.
 You must specify two values for this field, and one (`appId`) is optional.